jila-nik/Scheduler/README.md

 ##Set 2:##

 Use the data from Set 1.
-Set up a linear programming problem with binary variables x1, x2,... that correspond to each time slot assigned in (3) and (5).
+Set up a linear programming problem with a set of binary variables for each TA, x1, x2,... that correspond to each time slot assigned in (3) and (5).

 Constraints:
 (A) Each TA’s schedule average rate should be ≤ 2.